ilovepixelart/ts-cache-mongoose/README.md

 ts-cache-mongoose is a plugin for mongoose
 \
 Caching queries is a good way to improve performance of your application
-\
-⚠️ This is initial prerelease of the plugin
-\
-🛠️ Work in progress...

 ## Supports and tested with